ixchow/15-466-f17-base2/README.md

+NOTE: please fill in the first section with information about your game.

+# *Game Title*

+*Game Title* is *Your Name*'s implementation of [*Design Document*](http://graphics.cs.cmu.edu/courses/15-466-f17/game1-designs/put-real-link-here) for game1 in 15-466-f17.

+## Build Notes

+*Include any special notes or steps required to build your game here.
+If there are no special notes, delete this section.*

+## Asset Pipeline

+*Briefly describe the asset pipeline for this game.
+What sorts of source files are used?
+How are they processed?
+How are they loaded?*

+## Architecture

+*Provide a brief introduction to how you implemented the design.
+Talk about the basic structure of your code.*

+## Reflection

+*Reflect on the assignment.
+What was difficult?
+What worked well?
+If you were doing it again, what would you change?*

+*Reflect on the design document.
+What was clear and what was ambiguous?
+How did you resolve the ambiguities?*

-# Base0
+# About Base1

-Base0 is the starter code for the game0 in the 15-466-f17 course.
-It was developed by Jim McCann, and is hereby released into the public domain.
+This game is based on Base1, starter code for game1 in the 15-466-f17 course.
+It was developed by Jim McCann, and is released into the public domain.

-Note that Base0 is attempting to illustrate a very straightfoward "get it done" philosophy of game code design -- I've purposefully removed some of the conveniences one typically uses to sweep things under the rug.

-This is because game0 *does not need* such conveniences.
-It is simple because game0 is simple.

 ## Requirements

  - modern C++ compiler
  - glm
  - libSDL2
+ - libpng

 On Linux or OSX these requirements should be available from your package manager without too much hassle.